 it’s nice to meet you

 Hello!
 I’m Deniane (pronounced “Denny Ann”) Kartchner, a Utah native, the great-great-great-granddaughter of English and Scandinavian pioneers who settled northern Arizona and all around Utah – where I’ve lived my whole life.
-With ties to four generations of railroad workers, her favorite works capture the romanticism of the railroad along with pioneer and farm life.
-I’m so happy to have been recently awarded Best in Show at the Eccles Art Center photography competition “Driving the Spike: Past to Present 1869 to 2019” which pays tribute to Ogden’s Railroad legacy and history.
+With ties to four generations of railroad workers.
+My favorite works capture the romanticism of the railroad along with pioneer and farm life.
+I’m so happy to have been recently awarded Best in Show at the Eccles Art Center photography competition “Driving the Spike: Past to Present 1869 to 2019” which pays tribute to Ogden’s railroad legacy and history.

 i’m SO happy you’re here!